Ferroelectricity in dipolar liquids: the role of annealed positional disorder

 where $\bar u(\delta)$ is introduced in Eq. \ref{pdelta} and the Laplace method has been exploited.
-Fig. \ref{fig5} shows the radial pair correlation $\rho^{(2)}_{\boldsymbol{\delta}}(h)/\rho^2$ compared with its isotropic counterpart $\rho^{(2)}_{\boldsymbol{0}}(h)/\rho^2 = e^{-\beta \bar v_0(h)}$.
-The reference potential $\bar v_0(h)$ is chosen to be the Lennard-Jones one, so that $\bar v_0(h)=E_0\big(e^{-\nu h}-e^{-\nu h/2}\big)$ \cite{Parisi}, with $\nu=4$.
-The pair correlation in the presence of ferroelectric order (dashed line in Fig. \ref{fig5}) exhibits both an enhancement of the characteristic peak and a slight shift towards smaller values of $h$, corresponding to shorter characteristic interparticle separations.
-This indicates that ferroelectric ordering not only enhances orientational correlations, but also increases local positional order by promoting configurations in which more particles are found at the same characteristic distance.
-The shift towards smaller separations can be understood intuitively by noting that, within a mean-field picture in which $p\hat d_i=p\hat d_j=\boldsymbol{\bar p}$, the bare dipolar potential $w_p$ is attractive as a function of the interparticle distance $r$.
+The derivation follows the same steps used in Appendix \ref{appendixI}-(iv), in particular Eqs. \ref{uijdef}-\ref{ubar2}.
+Eq. \ref{rho2delta} applies to both the ferroelectric and paraelectric phases.
+In the latter case, $\delta=0$, which implies $\bar p=\bar u(\delta)=0$.
+Fig. \ref{fig5} shows the radial pair correlation $\rho^{(2)}_{\boldsymbol{\delta}}(h)/\rho^2$ in the paraelectric ($\bar{p}=0$, full line) and ferroelectric phase ($\bar{p}=0.69$, dashed line).
+Lennard-Jones potential is chosen for the reference potential, so that $ v_0(h)=E_0\big(e^{-\nu h}-e^{-\nu h/2}\big)$ \cite{Parisi}, with $\nu=4$.
+Compared to the paraelectric phase, the characteristic peak of the pair correlation function in the ferroelectric phase is enhanced and slightly shifted toward smaller values of $h$, corresponding to reduced characteristic interparticle distances.
+This indicates that ferroelectric ordering promotes not only orientational correlations, but also local positional ordering, increasing the probability of finding particles at the same characteristic distance associated with the peak.
+The shift towards shorter distances can be understood intuitively by noting that, within a mean-field picture in which $p\hat d_i=p\hat d_j=\boldsymbol{\bar p}$, the annealed averaged dipolar potential $\bar W_{d \rightarrow \infty}$ is attractive as a function of the interparticle distance $r$.

-This result is noteworthy because $\rho^{(2)}(r)/\rho^2$ coincides with the radial pair correlation function $g^{(2)}(r)$ obtained in numerical simulations once the dipolar degrees of freedom are integrated out.
-In a real fluid $g^{(2)}(r)$ typically displays multiple coordination shells.
-Nevertheless, this simplified scenario highlights an important mechanism: dipolar ordering alone can promote local spatial order, leaving clear signatures in the radial correlation function $g^{(2)}(r)$.
-This observation provides a possible perspective for interpreting changes observed in $g^{(2)}(r)$ between the high-density and low-density phases of water in the supercooled regime \cite{wikfeldt}.
+This result is noteworthy because $\rho^{(2)}(r)/\rho^2$ coincides with the radial pair correlation function $g^{(2)}(r)$ measured in numerical simulations when dipolar degrees of freedom are not explicitly resolved.
+In real fluids, $g^{(2)}(r)$ typically exhibits multiple coordination shells.
+Nevertheless, this simplified scenario highlights an important mechanism: dipolar ordering alone can promote local spatial ordering, leaving clear signatures in the radial correlation function $g^{(2)}(r)$.
+This observation may provide a useful perspective for interpreting changes observed in $g^{(2)}(r)$ between the high-density and low-density phases of supercooled water \cite{wikfeldt}.
 Moreover, it offers further consistency with associating a paraelectric character to the high-density and a ferroelectric character to the low-density phase.